 - Tajikistan, Tunisia, Turkey, Turkmenistan

 The Home Office requires education providers to check the Right to Study for all students before they can start their course.
 International students sponsored by The University of Law must attend pre-enrolment to provide evidence they can study in the UK before proceeding to formal enrolment.

 You will receive an email from your campus with details of the date and time for pre-enrolment.
 Attendance is mandatory and you must attend your allocated session unless there are exceptional circumstances.

 You must bring the following original documents to pre-enrolment:

 - Evidence for all of the qualifications listed on your CAS.
 We can only accept a degree certificate or original transcript (N.B.
 BPTC and LPC students must provide an original transcript for their Qualifying Law Degree)

 - Proof of English language (if this was a condition of your offer)

 Failure to bring all of these documents to pre-enrolment will mean that you cannot proceed to formal enrolment or attend any learning sessions on your course.

-If you cannot attend your allocated session or have any questions about pre-enrolment, please your campus who will provide you with further guidance.
+If you cannot attend your allocated session or have any questions about pre-enrolment, please contact the Student Information Team at your campus who will provide you with further guidance.